se-edu/se-book/errorHandling/assertions/when/text.md

 <div id="body">

-**It is recommended that assertions be used liberally in the code.** Their impact on performance is considered low and worth the additional safety they provide.
+**It is recommended that assertions be used liberally in the code.** Their impact on performance is low, and worth the additional safety they provide.

 **Do not use assertions to do _work_** because assertions can be disabled.
 If not, your program will stop working when assertions are not enabled.